Anglo American Lightning Organisation

 Returning to Flight English Electric Lightning XS422

 For a number of years the Anglo American Lightning Organisation (AALO) have been working towards returning to flight English Electric Lightning T.5, XS422.
-The operation has been taking place jointly at Bruntingthorpe in Leicestershire, where the huge number of spare parts were originally delivered, and at Stennis International Airport in Mississippi, USA, where XS422 lives and is being rebuilt.
-The project is entirely voluntary and so it is a great acheivement that to date, both mechanically and electrically, we are approx 80% complete.
-The goal for 2011 is engines in and working towards ground runs as the year progresses.
+The operation has been taking place jointly at Bruntingthorpe in Leicestershire, where the huge number of spare parts were originally delivered, and at Stennis International Airport in Mississippi, USA, where the rebuild of XS422 is taking place.
+The project is entirely voluntary and so it is a great acheivement that to date, both mechanically and electrically, we are approx 90% complete.

 Despite being a voluntary project, financial support is essential to keep the teams of engineers on site, give XS422 a home, and transport the engineers to America, as well as cover the consumables required.
 The restoration has progressed first and foremost due to the financial generosity of project Champion, Andrew Brodie and hangar sponsor Jon Roth.
 Alongside and of equal importance has been the generosity in time of the restoration team, from Phil Wallis and Max Waldron, down through the team of engineers and countless volunteers who have worked on XS422.
 Further support has come through a great number of individuals and organisations who have made donations in goods and services.
 Finally and by no means least, the Supporters Group has raised almost £6000 for the project to date, both from memberships, members donations, and through the show attendances of the stearing committee.